 The FY2026 budget resolution cleared the House by just three votes — the slimmest margin of any budget vote in the current Congress.
 Every Republican No vote came with a story.
-We pulled the roll call, cross-referenced it with campaign finance records, and mapped it against each member's district.
+We pulled the roll call, cross-referenced it with campaign finance records from OpenSecrets, and mapped it against each member's district.

 215 – 212